After WhatsApp hack, NSO faces scrutiny from Facebook and UK public pension fund

 At least one large investor is also asking questions.
 The South Yorkshire Pension Authority, a U.K. public sector fund that has invested in Novalpina Capital, the London-based private equity fund that is NSO’s majority owner, will meet with Novalpina next week to seek assurances about its oversight of the spyware maker, the Wall Street Journal reported.

 Pension funds for Oregon and Alaska, which are also Novalpina investors, did not immediately respond to a request for comment from Fast Company, which first reported the pension funds’ investments in March.
-Oregon’s fund invested $232 million in Novalpina in 2017, and previously invested $250 million in Francisco Partners, the U.S.-based private equity firm that formerly owned NSO.
+The Oregon Public Employees Retirement System invested $232 million in Novalpina in 2017, and previously invested $250 million in Francisco Partners, the U.S.-based private equity firm that formerly owned NSO.
 Novalpina bought Francisco’s stake in NSO in February at a reported valuation of $1 billion, with help from New York investment bank Jefferies.

 Facebook’s “unprecedented” response